andremontenegrof/SwiftAveiro-SneakersDetector/references.md

 ##Object Detection and YOLO model
 * It is worth to check "Week 3 - Detection algorithms" in <https://www.coursera.org/learn/convolutional-neural-networks/>
-* The website of one the YOLO authors: <https://pjreddie.com/darknet/yolo/>
+* The website of one of the YOLO authors: <https://pjreddie.com/darknet/yolo/>
 * Great intuitive video by Siraj Raval: <https://www.youtube.com/watch?v=4eIBisqx9_g>

 ##Intersection over Union